simonbasle/blog_source/content/post/logitech-spotlight.md

 This really feels like having a torchlight you can use to show specific parts of your slides.
-And since it's all in the software, it displays on the projector and will show up in videos that captured your screen (including webinars for instance).
+And since it's all in the software, it displays on the projector and it will also show up in videos when your screen gets captured (or when sharing your screen during webinars for instance).

 {{< figure src="/img/logitech-spotlight-in-action.png" title="Yes, even screenshots!" >}}